jet/dotnet-templates/propulsion-summary-projector/README.md

         # `-C -f 200` constrains current writers to 100 and applies caching so RU consumption is constrained such that an allocation of 1000 is sufficient
         eqx run -t todo -C -f 100 cosmos

-2. To run an instance of the Projector:
+1b.
+To run an instance of the Projector from CosmosDb

         # (either add environment variables as per step 0 or use -s/-d/-c to specify them)